GlodoUK/odoo-devenv/guides/windows_subsystem_for_linux.md

 :warning: Ensure you are running at least Windows 10 build 19037 or newer for WSL2.
 Prior versions are somewhat buggy.

+  1. Ensure WSL is installed - https://docs.microsoft.com/en-us/windows/wsl/wsl2-install
+  2. Ensure you are using WSL2 by default `wsl --set-default-version 2`
-  1. If not already installed, install Ubuntu from the Windows App Store
+  2. If not already installed, install Ubuntu from the Windows App Store.
+     * If Ubuntu was already installed, convert it to WSL2
   2. Open the Ubuntu WSL instance from the start menu, and inside the instance;
      * Run `mkdir -p ~/Code && cd ~/Code`
      * Clone this repository and run `sudo ./provision.sh $USER`